gravitational/planet/README.md

 Following are the most common targets:

- - `make production` - builds a planet images.
+ - `make production` - builds a planet image.
 These are the images used by Gravity.

 Building planet for the first time takes considerable amount of time since it has to download/build/configure quite a few dependencies: